saebragani/Activity-Recognition/.ipynb_checkpoints/README-checkpoint.md

 # Activity-Recognition

 In this repository you can find the code for classification of the common activities of electrical line workers.
-We recruited 37 subjects to perform the tasks and collected the acceleration signals from a signle wrist-worn Empatica E4 accelerometer.
+We recruited 37 subjects to perform the 10 tasks listed below and collected the acceleration signals from a signle wrist-worn Empatica E4 accelerometer.

+1. Sitting on a chair while keeping hands still on the chair arms for 3 minutes
+2. Standing still for 3 minutes
+3. Walking on a set path for 3 minutes
+4. Hoisting a weighted bucket up and down to a height of 4 m for 10 repetitions
+5. Lifting and lowering a weighted box for 20 repetitions
+6. Pushing a cart on a set path for 10 repetitions
+7. Typing on a computer for 3 minutes
+8. Climbing up and down a ladder for 20 repetitions
+9. Working on an electrical panel for 3 minutes
+10. Inserting screws using a screw driver at an overhead height for 3 minute

 The following picture shows a sample subject and the experiment area.

-1. sitting on a chair while keeping hands still on the chair arms for 3 minutes
-2. standing still for 3 minutes
-3. walking on a set path for 3 minutes

-4. hoisting a weighted bucket up and down to a height of 4 m for 10 repetitions </br>
-5. lifting and lowering a weighted box for 20 repetitions

-6. pushing a cart on a set path for 10 repetitions

-7. typing on a computer for 3 minutes

-8. climbing up and down a ladder for 20 repetitions

-9. working on an electrical panel for 3 minutes

-10. and inserting screws using a screw driver at an overhead height for 3 minute

 <img src="./images/wrist.png" alt="subject" width="400"/>

 We investigated the performance of ```*k*-Nearest Neighbors```, ```Support Vector Machines```, and ```Random Forest``` classifiers in combination with three feature sets (```time```, ```frequency```, and ```time-frequency```), and  two window lengths (4 and 10 seconds) for the classification.
 Also, we evaluated the classification performance in two scenarios of intra- and inter-subject.
 You can find the classification code in [Classification.ipynb](Classification.ipynb).

+The classification model for all combinations of classifier, feature se, and window length was trained saved to a pickle file.
+For inter-subject this resulted in 18 files, however for the intra-subject scenario since we trained the models on individual subjects the number of saved files summed up to 666.
+In [evaluate_performance.ipynb](evaluate_performance.ipynb) notebook we load the files and create the reports.